Pudhupettai

 Pudhupettai is a 2006 Indian Tamil-language crime action film written and directed by Selvaraghavan starring his brother Dhanush in the lead role, while Sonia Agarwal and Sneha play supporting roles.
-It follows the story of a slum-dwelling student from Pudhupettai who rises to become a dreaded gangster in North Chennai as a means of survival.
+It follows the story of a slum-dwelling student from Pudhupettai who becomes a dreaded gangster in North Chennai as a means of survival.

 The music was composed by Yuvan Shankar Raja with cinematography by Arvind Krishna and editing by Kola Bhaskar.
-The film was released on 26 May 2006.
-Initially upon release, it had an average opening at the box office.
+The film was released on 26 May 2006 and had an average performance at the box office.
 However, it attained cult status in subsequent years.

 Plot

-A man is shown, inside a jail cell, shouting, that he's scared and that nobody's there.
-He introduces himself as Kokki Kumar.
-Kumar continues to tell his story as he's shown talking alone inside the cell.
+A man is shown, inside a jail cell, shouting that he is scared and that nobody is there.
+He introduces himself as Kokki Kumar and continues telling his story as he is shown talking alone inside the cell.

 Kumar is a secondary school student living in the slums of Pudhupettai.
-After coming home from the cinema theatre one day, he sees his mother's dead body.
+After coming home from the movie theater one day, he sees his mother's dead body and his father with a bloodied aruval.
 She was killed by his father, following an argument.
-After overhearing a conversation between his father and his friend that they plan on killing him too, as he is a witness, Kumar flees from home.
-Homeless, he resorts to begging, and is arrested under false charges.
-After being released on bail, he befriends Mani, who works for a gangster named Anbu, who in turn works for the opposition party's leader Thamizhselvan, who is also a criminal.
+After overhearing a conversation between his father and his friend about their plan to kill him, too, as he is a witness, Kumar flees from home.
+Homeless, he resorts to begging and is arrested on false charges.
+After being released on bail, he befriends Mani, who works for a gangster named Anbu, who works for the opposition party's leader Thamizhselvan, who is also a criminal.
 They take Kumar under their wing and give him petty jobs.
-During a confrontation with rival gangsters led by the ruling party's politician Murthy, Kumar kills Murthy's brother single-handedly amidst 100 goons, earning the respect of his gang.
+During a confrontation with rival gangsters led by the ruling party's politician Murthy, Kumar kills Murthy's brother single-handedly with a single punch amidst 100 goons, earning the respect of his gang.
 Anbu makes him join a gang consisting of professional killers.
 There, Kumar learns the way of being a killer while surviving attacks from Murthy's men.
 The gang refuses to help Kumar avoid Murthy's men since their intervention would spark a gang war.
 Kumar murders several of his opponents singlehandedly, earning respect from the others.